Our core objective is to help our clients maximize the revenue potential of their business and products.

 In his spare time, Mr. Newell serves as an Adjunct Professor at Santa Monica College’s Academy of Entertainment & Technology, in Santa Monica, CA and at Pepperdine University's Graziadio Business School.

-Entrepreneur, published author and creative executive.
+Entrepreneur, published author and creative professional.
 Mykel Mitchell, is the former CEO of tech start-up Supercoil, VP of Strategic Partnerships at EBONY Media, CEO, President of gaming start-up Heatwave Studios, VP of marketing at Madwaves USA, and VP of Affiliated, a media company he co-founded with partners Wesley Snipes and Marc Gerald.

 Mykel combines his business development expertise in entertainment and technology to identify and implement key business development needs; leveraging his years of business development and entertainment relationships to further develop brand value for his partners and clients.